Memotech-Bill/PicoBB/README.md

 1. Console Version: To be able to use the Pico as a microcontroller programmed in BBC Basic.
     User interaction (if any) would be via a console interface over USB or serial.
     Includes program and data storage either in Pico flash and/or an attached SD card.
-    This is in a fairly advanced state of development.

 2. GUI Version: To be able to use the Pico as a computer programmable in BBC Basic with input by an attached USB keyboard and display on an attached VGA monitor.
-    This is now also fairly advanced, although there are some issues to be resolved and more testing required.

 The following limitations are noted: